 - Look for car insurance with adequate coverage but no personal injury coverage that overlaps your health insurance, or collision coverage on a lower-value car.

-- Deregulation of the electricity market has resulted in some states allowing residents to choose their energy suppliers, where savings of 10–15 percent have become normal.
+- Deregulation of the electricity market has resulted in some states allowing residents to choose their energy suppliers, which could save you upwards of 20% on your electric bill.